Logalizer/Logalizer/README.md

 ##### `category`

 This gives a name to a translation that can later be disabled by `disable_category`.
+This is optional.

 ```json
 "category": "Temperature_Sensing"